 - Teams should not begin a work item with an external dependency unless the other team is at the Planning Meeting to make their commitment, or unless the dependency is resolved before the work starts.
 Be willing to sequence work that requires dependency from 3rd parties, so your team can build out their learning and skills to support more of the dependent work and lessen the reliance on others.

-The Development Team is the first line of defense when it comes to dependency mitigation.
+The Developers are the first line of defense when it comes to dependency mitigation.

 - T-shaped Skills: Start cross-training wherever and whenever possible, so that more of the team can do more of the work.
 Consider pairing in when a specialist is needed, by having that person join your team for a few weeks to share the knowledge and expertise.